TechGrounds-Cloud8/cloud8-Rolfsijtema/week2cloud8/Sec-1 Network Detection.md

 53/tcp open  domain

 Analyse what happens when you open an internet browser:
-Handshakes are made in TCP, (UDP not) so you can see the "ACK" between my own IP adres and the source IP.
 There is a connection made.
+Handshakes are made in TCP,so you can see the "ACK" between my own IP adres and the source IP.
 Wireshark filter set on TCP when this is the protocol for https.
+You can see the port used for connection
+Package information
 ![screenwire](../00_includes/Wiresharksecurity1.png)